oboard/oboard/README.md

 ### 👨‍💻 About Me

 I'm a passionate software developer working with various programming languages and frameworks.
 I enjoy building applications for different platforms and exploring new technologies.
-My projects focus on recording text, images, and calculations, bringing creative ideas to life through code.
+My projects focus on text, images, and calculations, bringing creative ideas to life through code.

 <p align="center">
 	<table>